-It's not just me, ALL the departments are not able to find out what is going on.
+It wasn’t just me, ALL the departments were having trouble finding out what was going on.
 People set up equipment and stand by.
 Many people are disgusted.

-This is a tough day, but it's so much harder because the 1st AD is not giving us the information we need.
-This forces me to go to the Director himself and the script supervisor to find out about upcoming shots, so I can be prepared.
+This was a tough day, made so much harder because the 1st AD was not giving us the information we needed.
+This forced me to go to the Director himself and the script supervisor to find out about upcoming shots so I could be prepared.

-And the problem with this.. is that I am probably pissing off the 1st AD.
+And the problem with this was that I was probably pissing off the 1st AD.

 Lesson #3: You MUST maintain a good working relationship with the people around you.
-Not only for this shoot but for future shoots because you never know when you will work with them again!
+Not only for the shoot you’re on, but for future shoots.
+You never know when you will work with them again!

-I have several mistakes that occur and I take care of them.
-When a problem occurs, I say “I’m on it!” and take care of it.
+I made several mistakes.
+When each problem occurred, I would simply say “I’m on it!” and take care of it.

 Sure, there’s stress, but that’s to be expected.
 Look, we’re shooting a $1 million dollar commercial, we’re trying to fit a TON of shots into a short period of time, 6 am to 6 pm…. you lose the light at 5:30 pm.
-And the day gets more hectic as the possiblity of not getting all the shots is a huge concern.
+And the day got more hectic as the possibility of not getting all the shots became a real concern.

 We end up getting all the shots, and the day is over.
 Did it go perfectly?
 No. But did they get what they needed in the can?
 Yes.